haidara02/got/README.md

 - POSIX-compatible Shell environment.

 ## Notes
-- GOT is designed to store all repository data inside the .got directory.
+- got is designed to store all repository data inside the .got directory.
 No external files or directories are used.
-- GOT does not require a specific internal structure for .got, allowing flexibility in implementation.
+- got does not require a specific internal structure for .got, allowing flexibility in implementation.
-- GOT commands mimic Git but are simplified for educational purposes.
+- got commands mimic Git but are simplified for educational purposes.